-\The economics course taken to fulfill General Education cannot be used to fulfill the minor.

-\\Upon approval of the School of Business Dean, students may fulfill up to 6 CH of the minor requirements by participating in one of the following activities: Study abroad, Internship abroad, Internship domestic that involves international business experience.
+The economics course taken to fulfill General Education cannot be used to fulfill the minor.
+Upon approval of the School of Business Dean, students may fulfill up to 6 CH of the minor requirements by participating in one of the following activities: Study abroad, Internship abroad, Internship domestic that involves international business experience.

-( ) 21 ETP :) (

-(ETR) ENTREPRENEURSHIP MINOR (NonETR mjr) (ETRN)
+(ETR) ENTREPRENEURSHIP MINOR (NonBusiness prgms mjr only) (ETRN)

 MinGPA 2.0.
 MinGrade D.

 ETR 315 Princ of Entrepreneurship 3

+ETR 319 ID/valuation of New Venture Opportunities 3

 ETR 320 New Venture Funding 3

-ETR 445 Growing/Managing New Ventures 3

 ETR 430 Business Planning 3

 MGT 207 Legal Environment & Ethics 3

 MGT 315 Principles of Management 3

-18
+- • 18